kircherlab/ReMM/README.md

 Using a flag -n, you can initiate a 'dry run': snakemake will check the consistency of all rules and files and show the number of steps.
 However, a clean dry run does not necessarily mean that no errors will occur during a normal run.

-This outputs a tab-delimited file with containing two columns: first is the probability p of a variant to be pathogenic at this position, second is the probability 1 - p, so that each row sums up to 1 .
+The command outputs a tab-delimited file with containing two columns: first is the probability p of a variant to be pathogenic at this position, second is the probability 1 - p, so that each row sums up to 1 .
 ReMM score is not allele-specific so that you get only one score independent of the variant itself.
+The workflow from the download of data up to computing the scores may take several days or weeks depending on the computing power.
+On a XX machine with XX cores, the running time is XX hours.

 Snakemake folder contains graphs of the entire workflow and more detailed information on the most important steps.